 Reliability and Durability

 Let face it, when traveling you are not going to be in places where proper servicing is going to be readily available if your regulator malfunctions.

 You want to have a regulator that is both reliable and durable.
 Many travel regulators have longer servicing intervals, especially those made from titanium.
-Some of them have up to 3 years or 300 dive before they need to be taken to a certified scuba technician for servicing.

 The Best Travel Regulator Reviewed